 The IT sector is one of the least affected by the current economic crisis in the context of the coronavirus (covid-19) pandemic.
 As it turns out it has also generated a number of opportunities for IT and technology companies such as Computaris.
+Read this CEO interview for more insights.

 This blog post is based on the article published by Business Magazin (available here in Romanian), following the interview with Raluca Rusu, Computaris Chief Executive Officer.